inna-vogel/bcubed_measure/README.md

 # BCUbed metric calculation and implementation in Python

-How to easy clculate BCubed and implement it in Python
+How to easy calculate BCubed and implement it in Python